educationalHacks/educationalHacks/README.md

 # educationalHacks
-A collection of my projects. //More coming soon...
+A small collection of my projects.
+*More coming soon...*